kacollins/DataComparison/README.md

 The comparison works for views too!

-Create these two text files and put them in the bin\Debug folder:
+Create these two text files and put them in a folder called Inputs under bin\Debug:
 * TablesToCompare.supersecret
     * list of tables and views to compare
     * one table or view per line